Driver sought after woman struck and killed in South Jersey

 The nearly 2,000 acre land on the edge of the New Jersey Pinelands has been home to women and men with intellectual disabilities since 1977.

-Sources say the woman killed was resident.
+Sources say the woman killed was a resident.

 New Jersey State Police say law enforcement responded and rushed the victim to Deborah Hospital where she died.